 Four weeks after the successful attainment of the third degree, every Master Mason is entitled to join the Supreme Order of the Holy Royal Arch of Jerusalem.
 In this Order, the story based around King Soloman’s Temple and its Chief Architect, Hiram Abif is continued as we discover what happened after his untimely death.It is a truly beautiful Order which addresses the importance of a journey towards a better spiritual understanding.
 It is considered the final portion of the journey in ‘Pure and Ancient Masonry’ and it is important that every Freemason is encouraged to make that journey.
 The culmination of which is to be installed into the three successive offices as Principals of the Chapter.

 It is often wrongly assumed that one must be a Past Master in the Craft before they can join Holy Royal Arch.
 This is not the case, and although certain offices within Royal Arch were restricted only to Past Masters, this is no longer the case either.

 The West Ham Abbey Chapter of Holy Royal Arch was consecrated in 1924 and has a long and fruitful history spanning 90 years, where brethren from various Lodges have come to complete their journey in pure and ancient masonry.
-We meet at the Ilford Conservative Club, Ilford on the following dates:
+We meet at The Square at Upminster, RM14 1DF, on the following dates:

 If you are a Master Mason who has not yet capitalised on your right to be a member of the Holy Royal Arch, please feel free to contact our Scribe E., email@example.com for details on joining the West Ham Abbey Holy Royal Arch Chapter No. 2291.